Skip to Main Content

 Gunasekeera,V., Mendall, M. , Chan, D., Kumar, D., & Mendall., M. A. (2016).
 Treatment of Crohn's disease with an IgG4-guided exclusion diet: A randomized control trial.
 Digestive Diseases & Sciences, 61(4), 1148-1157. doi:101007/s10620-0153987-z

-Primary Research in CINAHL
+Find Primary Research Articles

 In CINAHL like other EBSCO databases you can filter your results by scrolling down to the Limit Your Results section of the Advanced Search screen.
 There is no PRIMARY article filter but within CINAHL there are multiple filter you can use: